 The 8-inch color driver information center that was optional for the Z71 also becomes standard at this trim level.
 This goes for the heated steering wheel as well.
 The screen size for the infotainment system does not get any bigger but it does add navigation.
 The sound system gets an upgrade to a more sophisticated 10-speaker setup from Bose.

 There are more power-adjustable features to be found inside the Premier.
 This includes the third-row bench seat with its 60/40 fold.
 The tilt and telescoping steering column also gains power.

 Perhaps the most convincing reason for families to go up to the Premier trim is its safety technology.
 Several features that were merely available for earlier trims become part of the standard equipment list here.
 This includes both front and rear park assist as well as a safety alert seat.
 Also found here are lane change alert, lane departure warning, and side blind-zone alert.
 Finally, the Premier trim comes standard with rear cross-traffic alert.

 For those willing to spend a little more, the 2021 Tahoe Premier may offer a more complete package.

-Compare the 2021 Chevrolet Tahoe Premier vs High Country Trims.
-What is the Difference?
+Compare the Tahoe Premier vs High Country Trims.
+What is the difference?